Pragmatic Theories Enhance Understanding of Implied Meanings in LLMs: Results

 \paragraph{\textcircled{ 3} Cases where all methods failed} In this category, problems classified under \textit{Maxims} and \textit{Irony} appeared in equal numbers.
 Since Figure \ref{fig:by_phenomena} also indicates that these two phenomena were the most challenging for the models, it is natural that they appear prominently in this error pattern.
 Indeed, the second example in Table \ref{table:error_examples_in_body} seems difficult even for humans.
 Furthermore, determining that option 4 is the correct answer might require additional contextual information.
 If such problems can be considered to lack a ``definitive correct answer,'' then the performance of cutting-edge models like GPT-4o may already be saturated within our experimental setting.

 \paragraph{\textcircled{ 4} Cases where only \textit{Gricean Prompting} was effective} This category includes cases where only \texttt{grice} and \texttt{grice\_short} resulted in correct answers, while all other methods failed.
 The most frequent phenomenon observed in this pattern was \textit{Deceits}.
-This phenomenon primarily deals with cases where individuals avoid directly conveying their thoughts due to social considerations \cite{hu-etal-2023-fine-grained}.
-Gricean Theory explicitly explains this phenomenon through the concept of flouting the \textit{Maxim of Quality}.
-This possibly explains why Gricean Theory handles these cases more effectively than Relevance Theory.
-It could be valuable to explore how different results might emerge if theories that focus more on social aspects, such as Politeness Theory \cite{Brown-and-levinson-1987-politeness}, were incorporated into the prompts.
+It could be valuable to explore how different results might emerge if theories that focus more on social aspects, such as Politeness Theory \cite{Brown1987-politeness}, were incorporated into the prompts.